 A help center is a vital tool for improving communication with your customers.
 Today, Zendesk is one of the most popular help centers that aid sales, support, and customer success teams to improve their performance and key metrics.
 It is a powerful tool that helps provide your customers with seamless and omnichannel support wherever and whenever they need it.
 Such big sharks like Uber, Tesco, Mailchimp, and others have already been using Zendesk because of its flexibility, integration, and customization options.

 Don’t know which automation tools to add to your Zendesk?
 GrowthDot, a Zendesk app developer and consultant, can help you choose the right app and integration that will make your customer support run smoothly and more efficiently.

-Every day the benefits of customer support automation becomes more apparent for both customers and businesses.
+Every day the benefits of customer support automation become more apparent for both customers and businesses.
 For customers, it helps them get their issues resolved faster and efficiently, for companies — it lightens the load of work.
 However, don’t treat automation as a magic wand that will immediately help you slash your spending.
 It’s worth remembering that you should first think of what processes need automation and then opt for the right tools.

 Want to boost the customer experience?